-Prerequisites: 6 credits of 1000-level Political Science or permission of instructor.
-Exclusions: Unavailable to students with credit for POLS301 or PHIL301.
+6 credits of 1000-level Political Science or permission of instructor.

+Unavailable to students with credit for POLS301 or PHIL301.

-The principles underlying political systems will be studied historically: Plato's criticism of democracy, Machiavelli's ideas on leadership, the concept of social contract and Marx and Hegel's dialectical view of history.
+Cross-listed with PHIL3151 The principles underlying political systems will be studied historically: Plato's criticism of democracy, Machiavelli's ideas on leadership, the concept of social contract and Marx and Hegel's dialectical view of history.